max-p-log-p/ViB/README.md

 - Debugging - add --trace to curl
 - Images, Video, etc. - Download manually and view in another application
 - History - Use :his to list or :his / to search history.
 For persistent history, append the requested url to a file in the desired ~/.bashrc function.
+- Bookmarks - Maintain a bookmarks file with link numbers

 For more features read the vi manpage.